jenkinsci/jira-trigger-plugin/README.md

 5. Setup JIRA project with name TEST
 6. Increase the maximum number of file descriptor opened e.g. `ulimit -n 8192`.
 You will hit `java.net.SocketException: Bad file descriptor` otherwise.
 6. ./gradlew test acceptanceTest
-7. Restart JIRA every 3 hours (It is using [timebomb license](https://developer.atlassian.com/market/add-on-licensing-for-developers/timebomb-licenses-for-testing) by default).
+7. Restart JIRA if it starts to complain about license (It is using [timebomb license](https://developer.atlassian.com/market/add-on-licensing-for-developers/timebomb-licenses-for-testing) by default).

 Result of the acceptance test will be available at $buildDir/reports/acceptanceTests/index.html.